 Questions?
 E-mail us @ email@example.com

-Daytona State College is an AAUW College/University member in partnership with the Daytona, Flagler and New Smyrna branches.
-AAUW membership benefits faculty, staff and students.
+Daytona State College is an AAUW College/University member in partnership with Daytona, Flagler and New Smyrna branches.
+Membership in AAUW benefits faculty, staff & students.

 Click on College/University Partnership under the Activities tab to learn more.